The Taaleri Wind Power Fund II is Taaleri’s second Fund investing in wind power in Finland.

 Summary

-The engagement policies concerning the fund and its investees aim to ensure that the fund's sustainable investment objective is realised and that the fund nor its investments do not cause significant harm to the environment, society, or employees, and that the activities do not violate human or workers’ rights, nor participate in corruption and bribery.
-We regularly monitor and audit our own operations and those of our investment targets.
-No reference benchmark is designated for the purpose of attaining the sustainable investment objective of the financial product.
+The engagement policies concerning the Fund and its investees aim to ensure that the Fund's sustainable investment objective is realised and that the Fund nor its investments cause significant harm to the environment, society, or employees, and that the activities do not violate human- or workers' rights, nor participate in corruption and bribery.
+The manager regularly monitors and audits its own operations and investments.
+No reference benchmark is designated to attain the sustainable investment objective of the financial product.
 Thus, the used sustainability indicators and investment targets fulfil the minimum standards common for EU climate transition benchmarks and EU Paris-aligned benchmarks and minimum standards for EU Paris-aligned benchmarks as defined in the (EU) 2020/1818 regulation.
 Target companies commit to setting and implementing science-based emission reduction plans to achieve net zero emissions by 2030.

 Read more